tycitensor/sn45-code/docs/validators/quickstart.md

 If the above doesnt return `python3.11` try using the command `python3.11` instead.
 If the cmd `python3.11` works, use that in place of every python command below.

+YOU WILL GET SOME ERRORS ABOUT THE PYTHON VERSION, IGNORE THEM.

 After ensuring you have python run the following commands:
 ```bash